 Another illumination must be made concerning the pandemic spreading across the nation infecting the communities of tiny hamlets, suburban towns and megacities: the epidemic of substance abuse.
 Drug and alcohol addiction continue to affect millions of people throughout the country, including people in the state of Indiana and the town of South Bend.

 Fortunately, for those who are seeking drug and alcohol rehab centers in South Bend, Indiana, there are multiple resources that are available.
 There are tons of experienced addiction professionals that will be able to help you conquer your substance misuse if you are willing to ask for help.

 A substance use disorder is a disease, not a moral failing.
 If you are struggling with the misuse of alcohol or narcotics, please keep reading.
-This guide will provide you with a map for a route to rehabilitation.

 You’re not alone in this struggle.